Translate

 12.2 Radiation Warning Signs

-Standard radiation symbols with clear messages such as “Radiation Area,” “Do Not Enter,” and “Radiography in Progress.”
+Standard radiation symbols with clear messages such as “Radiation Hazard,” “Do Not Enter,” and “Radiography in Progress.”
 These warn people about invisible radiation hazards.

 12.3 Night Radiography Precautions